Transparent and Adaptive Talent Markets

 4. The Starting Point

-Cisco Systems, represented by Gianpaolo Barozzi will be the corporate sponsor of this SIG.
+Cisco Systems, represented by Gianpaolo Barozzi was the corporate sponsor of this SIG.

 Senior Manager, Corporate Services EFMD